 - What are the competing purposes of education, and how do we make choices among them?

-As a field of study, Social & Cultural Studies in Education is also known as Social Foundations of Education at some institutions.
-At KU, this Master’s level degree program offers an individualized student experience that addresses big questions in education, such as inequality, multiculturalism and social justice – and can be completed in less than two calendar years.
-We are helping to prepare thoughtful and effective educators in a variety of settings.
+This program offers an individualized student experience that addresses essential questions in education and can be completed in less than two calendar years.
+The goal of the program is to prepare thoughtful and effective educators for a variety of settings.